 Bitcoin mania is exposing vast swathes of the public to crypto who have zero understanding of the innovation.
 This isn’t a problem, yet

-I think the most likely scenario is that some Entreprenuer in a dorm room somewhere is currently working on something which will supplant everything that currently exists.
+I think the most likely scenario is that some Entrepreneur in a dorm room somewhere is currently working on something which will supplant it all.

 This is most likely because it is the thing that has already happened multiple times.
 Students are the most likely developers because they are the ones most affected by the current economic paradigm which they face.
 Student debt suffocating you?
 Escape fiat and embody the future you wish to participate in.

 What stops a large network of people doing something radical?

 We are realizing the government isn’t essential for the most basic blocks of society.
 What else isn’t it required for?
 Internet is disrupting everything.
 Mobile is enabling this at an unprecedented rate.

 It has taken a long time to get to this point, but it feels like crypto is asserting a new equilibrium.
 Once we realize we don’t need an intermediary to prop up currency — our propensity to trust intermediaries for anything will evaporate.